Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Related Work

-Multi-objective reinforcement learning (MORL) extends traditional RL frameworks to optimize several objectives simultaneously, offering a more versatile approach to decision-making in complex scenarios.
-While MORL frameworks for discrete \cite{yang_generalized_2019} and continuous action spaces \cite{basaklar_pd-morl_2023, xu_prediction-guided_2020} have been presented, the research field around unified benchmarking libraries \cite{felten_toolkit_2023} is just gaining traction.
-Yet, MORL has been applied to the fields of autonomous driving \cite{he_toward_2023} and robotic tasks such as manipulation~\cite{huang_constrained_2022}, or navigation \cite{marta_aligning_2023}.

-In the scope of mobile robot navigation, the work of Marta \etal \cite{marta_aligning_2023} demonstrates the fluent interpolation between navigational preferences obtained from a human feedback reward model and baseline objectives.
-Specifically, a social force model is modulated that guides the robot to the goal among surrounding pedestrians.
-While their reward model is based on pairwise trajectory queries, we modulate the influence of demonstration data on a policy that directly drives the robot.
-Picking up the idea of tuneable preference reflection, our approach allows diversity beyond the pairwise query space by integrating demonstration data.
+The concept of user-aware personalized navigation is gaining momentum, emphasizing robots that adapt their strategies based on individual user preferences.
+Users can express preferences through ranking trajectory queries~\cite{choi_fast_2020, keselman_optimizing_2023} or providing demonstrations~\cite{de_heuvel_learning_2022, de_heuvel_learning_2023-1, hwang_promptable_2024}.
+Both feedback types can distill a preference-aligned navigation policy.
+While trajectory ranking can be used to extract user preferences~\cite{marta_aligning_2023}, this work establishes a demonstration-infused policy that aligns on-the-fly without retraining through multi-objective reinforcement learning (MORL).

+The concept of optimizing for multiple objectives has already been applied in traditional non-RL navigation approaches~\cite{ferrer_anticipative_2019, kumar_modified_2023, banisetty_socially_2021}.
+Traditional methods however are limited by their inability to integrate preference-conveying demonstration data.
+In the context of RL, MORL extends standard RL by enabling the simultaneous optimization of multiple objectives.
+MORL frameworks exist for discrete~\cite{yang_generalized_2019} and continuous action spaces~\cite{basaklar_pd-morl_2023, xu_prediction-guided_2020}, while the latter are particularly interesting for robotic tasks.
+So far, MORL has been applied to autonomous driving~\cite{he_toward_2023} and robotic tasks such as manipulation~\cite{huang_constrained_2022}, navigation~\cite{marta_aligning_2023, cheng_multi-objective_2023, cheng_multi-objective_2024, lee_adaptive_2023-1}, and path planning~\cite{wilde_scalarizing_2024}.

-To adjust navigation behavior among humans, \mbox{Ballou~\etal~\cite{ballou_variational_2023}} have employed a meta reinforcement learning setup.
-The policy can be finetuned to changes in the reward function efficiently by leveraging the learned meta knowledge, e.g., for goal pursuance or distance keeping.
-However, the adaptation to shifting objectives is not instantaneous.
-In contrast, our MORL policy will adapt to changes in preference weights immediately, without requiring any retraining.
+\mbox{Ballou~\etal~\cite{ballou_variational_2023}} used meta reinforcement learning to adjust robot navigation among humans, efficiently fine-tuning policies for changes in the reward function, such as goal pursuance or distance keeping.
+However, their adaptation to shifting objectives is not instantaneous but rather requires an adaptation training phase.
+In contrast, our MORL policy adapts to preference weight changes in the preference space immediately.

-The closest to our study, yet not specifically MORL by definition, is the work by Choi \etal \cite{choi_fast_2020}, who use multi-agent training with parameterized rewards \cite{lee_adaptive_2023} for an adaptable navigation policy.
-Each agent is initialized with random reward weights at the beginning of each episode.
-Finally, the authors estimate preferences in a human feedback loop using Bayesian inference.
-Our goal is the analysis of navigation behavior rather than preference inference, and the MORL agent estimates different objective's Q-values separately.